Demonte Colony 2: Plot

 On 6 June 2009, Samuel "Sam" Richard, a cancer survivor, is found hanging, alongside his friends who fell from an apartment building.
 Debbie, Sam's wife, suspects foul play.
 A few years after Sam's death, Debbie's mother is outraged upon discovering Debbie's continuing attempts to conceive using Sam's preserved sperm through artificial insemination, even after miscarrying twice, sparking tension between Debbie and her parents.
 Debbie is closer to Sam's father Dr. Richard.

 Six years after Sam's death, Debbie on her way to her Chinese restaurant inauguration, witnesses an astrologer's suicide on 6 June 2015, (Note: As depicted in Demonte Colony.) and stumbles upon Srinivasan "Srini".
 Sensing Sam's presence, she consults a Daoshi to communicate with Sam's spirit.
 Meanwhile, in Hyderabad, Raghunandhan and his half-sister Aishwarya contest in the court against Srini, their estranged brother for inheriting 70% of their deceased father's ₹2500 crore worth estate.
 Simultaneously, the Daoshi sends Debbie to the spirit world, where she sees Sam trapped and she scribbles "help".
 Simultaneously, Srini who had fallen to his death from the flat awakens.
 Debbie writes "This will repeat", with a doublet image of Srini's face, hinting at a mysterious connection.

 On 6 June 2021, six years after Srini's accident, the Daoshi advises Debbie to perform a Mahakala Mahayana Pooja for Srini, who lies in a vegetative state under Richard's care.
 Raghu obtains a court order for Srini's passive euthanasia, aiming to claim the 70% inheritance.
 However, Debbie warns Raghu that harming Srini will seal his own fate.
-A shocking revelation emerges: Raghu and Srini, born from the same atom, are cosmically entangled, destined to die together.
-Their intertwined fates are rooted in the 2015 incident, where not only Srini survived his fatal accident, but at the same time, Raghu had also survived an exactly similar fatal accident.
+A revelation emerges: Raghu and Srini, born from the same atom, are cosmically entangled, destined to die together.
+Their intertwined fates are rooted in the 2015 incident, where not only Srini survived his fatal accident, but at the same time, Raghu survived an exactly similar fatal accident.

 Richard and Debbie's investigation leads to a mysterious book, Unsung King of a Fallen Kingdom, previously read by Sam and Raghavan (Srini's friend).
-This book had only been checked out once in six years, and the borrower mysteriously died on 6 June and the book was every time recovered and returned to the library through a librarian.
-Further research uncovers Raghavan's script, "Demonte Colony," exposing an evil force that claims a chain killing the chain's holder, trapping the spirits of the dead.
+This book had only been checked out once in six years, and the borrower mysteriously died on 6 June, and the book was every time recovered and returned to the library through a librarian.
+Further research uncovers Raghavan's script, "Demonte Colony", exposing an evil force that claims a chain killing the chain's holder, trapping the spirits of the dead.
 Richard implores Raghu to intervene, breaking the cycle to allow his son's spirit to rest in peace.